 But what if Orwell’s “Versificator” has come true; that machine that mollifies and pacifies that masses, infecting us with a constant flow of nonsense, control, celebrity concept, secrets, sex, Trumps, Farages and Brexits?
 What if this was our Armageddon?
 What if we are the infected?

 At this point, something happened.
-I was interrupted by RACHEL and what happened next will remain a secret for all of the lovely people who sat in the audience.
+The Silicon Beach audience were surprised and I was interrupted by RACHEL and what happened next will remain a secret for all of the lovely people who sat in the audience.

 RACHEL will return – but more on that at a later date.